fuzziqersoftware/newserv/README.md

     * `$sc <data>`: Send a command to yourself.
     * `$ss <data>`: Send a command to the remote server (if in a proxy session) or to the game server.
     * `$sb <data>`: Send a command to yourself, and to the remote server or game server.
-    * `$auction` (Episode 3 only): Bring up the CARD Auction menu, regardless of how many players are in the game or if you have a VIP card.
+    * `$auction` (Episode 3 only): Bring up the CARD Auction menu, even if there are fewer than 4 players are in the game or you don't have a VIP card.

 * Personal state commands
     * `$arrow <color-id>`: Change your lobby arrow color.
 The color may be specified by number (0-12) or by name (red, blue, green, yellow, purple, cyan, orange, pink, white, white2, white3, or black).